Odoacer: Ethnic affiliations

 Except for the fact that he was not considered Roman, Odoacer's precise ethnic origins are not known.
 (Note: For more on this, see: Stefan Krautschick, "Zwei Aspekte des Jahres 476", Historia: Zeitschrift für Alte Geschichte, 35 (1986), pp. 344–371.)
-His origins probably lie in the multi-ethnic empire of Attila, a generation earlier, which included several groups referred to in this period as "Gothic peoples"—the same polyethnic complex which dominated the military forces that he is most famous for leading throughout his later life.
+His origins probably lie in the multi-ethnic empire of Attila a generation earlier, which included several groups referred to in this period as "Gothic peoples"—the same polyethnic complex which dominated the military forces that he is most famous for leading throughout his later life.
 On that basis, he is likely at least partly of Germanic descent.
 Early medieval sources such as Theophanes called him a Goth.
 Likewise, the 6th century chronicler Marcellinus Comes called him a "king of the Goths" (Odoacer rex Gothorum).
 (Note: Marcellinus Comes, Chronicon, s. a.
 476.)

 One of the most important sources for this topic has been the 6th-century writer Jordanes, who associated him with several of the Gothic peoples who came to the Middle Danube during the time of Attila's empire, including the Sciri, Heruli, and Rugii.
 In several passages, Jordanes also associated Odoacer with the otherwise unknown Turcilingi—who may have been a people or perhaps a dynasty.
-The Turcilingi are not mentioned in any other historical sources apart from those derived from Jordanes and their ethnic affiliations are unclear, but they may have been Gothic, Hunnic, or even precursors of the Thuringii.
+The Turcilingi are not mentioned in any other historical sources apart from those derived from Jordanes and their ethnic affiliations are unclear, but they may have been Gothic, Hunnic, or even precursors of the Thuringi.
 While in one passage of Getica, Jordanes describes Odoacer as king of the Turcilingi (Torcilingorum rex) with Scirian and Heruli followers, in another passage Jordanes calls him the king of "Torcilingi and Rugi".
-In his Romana, the same author defines Odoacer as a descendant of the Rugii, or of a person named Rogus, of the Turcilingi (Odoacer genere Rogus Thorcilingorum), with Scirian and Heruli followers.
+In his Romana, the same author defines Odoacer as being "of Rugian descent, strengthened by crowds of Thorcilingi, of Sciri and of Heruli".
 (Note: See:Jordanes, Romana 344.)
+It has also been pointed out by Reynolds and Lopez that Attila had an uncle named Rogus and that Jordanes may have been saying Odoacer was his descendant.
+The near contemporary Auctorium Havniense also calls Odoacer a king of Heruli.
+Many historians, such as medieval scholar Michael Frassetto, accept that Odoacer was of Scirian heritage, because of the apparent family links to Edeko and Hunulf.